Hair Transplant Side Effects

 4. Scalp Infections

 Infections on the scalp occur after a hair transplant procedure and range from mild to severe.
 Causes include poor hygiene, improper aftercare and contaminated instruments.
 Types of scalp infections include folliculitis, cellulitis and abscesses.
 The severity varies depending on the type and extent of the infection.
+Hair transplant infection is a potential risk following the procedure, but with proper post-operative care and antibiotic treatment, infections can often be prevented or managed effectively.
 Proper care and treatment resolve mild infections, while more severe infections require additional treatment such as antibiotics or surgical drainage.
 Proper aftercare and maintaining good hygiene help minimize the risk of scalp infections after a hair transplant.
 Dr. Norman Orentreich made significant contributions to the field, developing the concept of hair transplantation in the 1950s and conducting pioneering research on the use of hair transplantation to restore hair loss caused by male pattern baldness, which set the foundation for modern techniques.

 5. Scarring